Plugins

 UI:

 Add an "API Keys" tab to the settings page.
-Follow the existing tab pattern
+Create

 The API Keys settings tab should: